Paymenter/docs/content/features/Convoy/index.md

 3. Click on 'Nodes' then 'Create Node'

-4. Fill out the information as requested, these are where we're going to use the very same credentials that we created in order to communicate with Proxmox
+4. Fill out the information as requested, these are where we're going to use the very same credentials that we created in order to communicate with Proxmox.

 ![Alt text](convoy-node-token.png)